The Black Hole

 The most fundamental principle is that readability matters more than design.
 Use a clean, single-column format.
 Avoid tables, graphics, charts, and multi-column layouts.
 Stick to standard fonts—Arial, Calibri, Times New Roman, Georgia.
 Use clear section headers: “Work Experience,” “Education,” “Skills.”
 Not “My Journey,” “Where I Learned,” or “What I Bring.”

-“The ATS doesn’t appreciate creativity,” notes David Nakamura.
-“It appreciates structure.
-A plain-text resume that parses correctly will outperform a beautiful design that parses into chaos.”
+As Jobscan’s research demonstrated, the ATS doesn’t appreciate creativity—it appreciates structure.
+A plain-text resume that parses correctly will outperform a beautiful design that parses into chaos.

 Keywords in Context